integer2bit/dotfile/readme.md

 ### neovim browser function in wsl

-Add chrome.exe to Windows $PATH
+Add chrome.exe to $PATH on Windows